tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Now we need to provide the unambiguous technical details required for a developer to implement the Test.

-Let's start with the question the test is asking, very simply phrased:  **Is there a value in dwc:footprintWKT?**
+Let's start with the question the Test is asking, very simply phrased:  **Is there a value in dwc:footprintWKT?**

 How do we phrase that question in a way that provides clear and unambiguous guidance to a developer who will implement the Test?
 In the BDQ standard, the phrasing follows a standard structure and terminology.